bmarani/mywebclass-agile-docs/documentation/theme_1/Initiative_2/Epic_1/UserStory_1/Task_1/Task_2.md

-Task Title: [Developing a process for verifying the completeness and accuracy]
+Task Title: [Add the tracking code to the HTML code of the basic webpage,
+            ensuring that it is placed before the closing </head> tag]

-User Story: [as a user, I want to be able to access my personal data
+User Story: [As a developer, I want to implement Google Analytics tracking code
-            that is being held by the organization]

-Description: [Develop and document a process for verifying the completeness and accuracy
-             of the personal data provided to the user and correcting any errors or omissions in a timely manner, consistent with relevant data protection regulations.]
+            on my basic webpage so that I can collect and analyze user data.]

+Description: [This task involves adding the tracking code snippet generated in
+             the previous task to the HTML code of the basic webpage.
+The tracking code needs to be placed before the closing </head> tag to ensure that it is loaded before the rest of the webpage content.]

-Effort Estimate: [~100 hours]
+Effort Estimate: [1 hour]

-Assigned To: [developers doing security]
+Assigned To: [web developer]

-Priority: [medium, can be done with other tasks]
+Priority: [high, needed to run the webpage under compliance]

 Status: [Track the status of the task, such as "not started", "in progress", "blocked", or "completed"]